 If you have access to digital tools, consider iTranslate, Voice Translator, or Google Translate.
 These tools can help you understand words and phrases in many world languages, from Afrikaans to Welsh.
 They may not do it as elegantly as a bilingual native, but they usually get the job done.

 Good old Google Translate once saved a colleague from a rough, first night in Sweden.
 While the locals had left promptly at 5:00 pm to get home to their families, a few of us Americans had opted to work a little longer until it was time for our dinner reservations.
-Chris was working in the office space two floors above Marianna and me.
+My co-worker Chris was working in the office space two floors above Marianna and me.
 He walked down to the third floor where we were working without realizing the door would automatically lock behind him, separating him from his suitcase.

-The good news — a cleaning woman was at work where Marianna and I were.
+The good news — we spotted a cleaning woman was at work where Marianna and I were.
 She should be able to unlock the door for Chris and reunite him with his suitcase.

 The bad news — she didn’t speak English.
 Or French.
 Or German.
 And those were the languages we collectively possessed among us.

 After three failed attempts to find a common language and several poorly acted rounds of charades, it dawned on me that Google Translate might be the key to overcoming the language barrier.

 Another fantastic Google tool is World Lens.
 This app allows you to snap a pic of printed worlds and immediately translate it from one language to another without a network connection.